 Step 1.
 Finish a nursing program

-The first step to becoming a psychiatric nurse involves earning an Associate’s Degree in Nursing or a Bachelor of Science in Nursing (BSN).
-In addition, you may choose to volunteer at a mental health facility in order to gain insight into these disorders.
+The first step to becoming a psychiatric nurse involves earning an Associate Degree in Nursing (ADN) or a Bachelor of Science in Nursing (BSN).
+In addition, you may choose to volunteer at a mental health facility in order to learn more about these disorders.
 This can help you gain insight into whether it’s the right field for you.

 Last, It can also help you learn about what it’s like working with this demographic.